Two Hilbert schemes in computer vision: Moduli and deformation theory

 By the usual calculations of the cohomology of projective space, these two diagrams have exact columns.
 A simple diagram chase then shows that we can lift sections to $\bP^3_A$ given values on $\bP^3_{A_0}$ and $C_A$, completing the proof. \end{proof}

-\begin{proof}[Proof of Proposition \ref{P:cal-cam-yummy}] It remains to show smoothness.
-We use Proposition \ref{sec:moduli-calibr-camera} and induction on $n$.
+\begin{proof}[Proof of \cref{P:cal-cam-yummy}] It remains to show smoothness.
+We use \cref{sec:moduli-calibr-camera} and induction on $n$.
 For $n=1$, we see that $\CalCam_1$ is smooth over $\ms C$, which is itself open in a projective space, hence smooth. \end{proof}